taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 ## 2. Installation

-First deactivate any active virtual environment and move to the `second-brain-online` directory:
+First deactivate any active virtual environment and move to the `second-brain-offline` directory:
 ```bash
 deactivate
 cd apps/second-brain-offline